adelphi-ed-tech/au-courses/courses/open-ed.md

 Based on work available here: https://github.com/mcuringa/adelphi-ed-tech-courses -->

-Keywords
+**Educational Technology 0858-502, Fall 2012**

-:   open education, deschooling, OER, free culture, networked learning, peer-to-peer learning, p2p learning, open source education, hacking education, peer production, MOOC
+**Keywords:** open education, deschooling, OER, free culture, networked learning, peer-to-peer learning, p2p learning, open source education, hacking education, peer production, MOOC

-Description

-:   Open education combines practices from Free Software development with (radically) student-centered pedagogy.
+**Description:** Open education combines practices from Free Software development with (radically) student-centered pedagogy.
 In open education, free learning resources are developed collaboratively using the global internet, tailored locally to the specific needs of learners, and studied collaboratively.
 Students in this course consider the underlying principles of open education: why it works, when it fails, how it relates to "traditional" education, and what we want it to look like.

 ------------------------------------------------------------------------

-**Educational Technology 0858-502, Fall 2012**

 > We need to place our action in the specific context of
 > domination and liberation where we live: the network society,